 - Cigarette Smoke

-Our body does a pretty good job of managing all this but the toxic load can build-up and if we’re not supporting our body with the nutrients and lifestyle factors that are going to support detoxification, these pathways will get sluggish and not work as efficiently.
-Here are a list of just a few signs and symptoms that could indicate toxic overload in your body.
+Your body does a pretty good job of managing all this but the toxic load can build-up and if you’re not supporting your body with the nutrients and lifestyle factors that are going to support detoxification, these pathways will get sluggish and not work as efficiently.

 - Chronic fatigue